Gabri40/ComputationalIntelligence/log.md

 ```

 **Issues:**
-I dont think the game of Quixo is suited for a heuristic approach (or rather i just couldn't define a good one): the number of possible moves is high and with the board changing drastically at each turn i found it hard to define a good heuristic.
+I dont think the game of Quixo is suited for a heuristic approach (or rather I just couldn't define a good one): the number of possible moves is high and with the board changing drastically at each turn I found it hard to define a good heuristic.

 The result were indistinguishable from just choosing a random action.

 **Takeaways:**

-- Using a copy and paste version of the \_\_move, \_\_take, \_\_slide and most imporantly a function to find all the possible moves for a certain player is a was a good idea and i brought them over to other approaches with refinements.
+- Using a copy and paste version of the \_\_move, \_\_take, \_\_slide and most imporantly a function to find all the possible moves for a certain player is a was a good idea and I brought them over to other approaches with refinements.

 ## 2.3 Q-Learning Player

-After the failure of the heuristic approach i decided to try a reinforcement learning approach after looking at some inspiration online.
-First time trying to implement a RL algorithm so i was a bit lost at the beginning.
+After the failure of the heuristic approach I decided to try a reinforcement learning approach after looking at some inspiration online.
+First time trying to implement a RL algorithm so I was a bit lost at the beginning.
-Went over various iterations and rewrites befire getting an understanding of what i was doing adn getting a working player.
+Went over various iterations and rewrites befire getting an understanding of what I was doing adn getting a working player.

 **Main ideas:**